mudathirlawal/testing-monitoring-and-logging-on-azure/README.md

 1. Install Postman.
 2. Import into Postman the starterAPIs.json collection from the Project Starter Resources.

-### Development Environment

-1. Open the files in the Project Starter Resources folder using the IDE of your choice.
-2. Complete the "Getting Started,” and each of the "Installation" sections.

 ## Monitoring & Logging
-Configure Azure Log Analytics to consume and aggregate custom application events in order to determine and address root causes of operational issues.
+Configure Azure Log Analytics to consume and aggregate custom application events in order to discover root causes of operational faults, and subsequently address them.

 ### Terraform:
 ![Terraform](workflow-clips/terraform_output_in_pipeline.png)